-The Act also requires that water suppliers prepare and implement public health risk management plans (water safety plans) for their supplies, along with assessments of drinking water supplies.
+The Act also requires that water suppliers prepare and implement a water safety plan in relation to that drinking water supplier's drinking water supply.
 These plans are intended to assist the drinking water suppliers in managing risks to both public water supply sources and the infrastructure and network that make up the public water supply systems, including risks such as proximity of contaminated sites to source water, leakage of contaminants into source water, and natural disasters such as earthquakes or tsunamis.